Microsoft SQL Server

 Authentication

-The following three types of authentication are supported for Microsoft SQL Server:
+The following five types of authentication are supported for Microsoft SQL Server:

 • SQL Server Authentication